 - Do not try to hold or restrain your child.

 - Do not put anything in your child’s mouth.

 - Do not try to give your child fever-reducing medicine.

 - Do not try to put your child into cool or lukewarm water to cool off.

-When the seizure is over, call your doctor for an evaluation to determine the cause of the fever.
+When the seizure is over, call your doctor for an appointment to find the cause of the fever.
 The doctor will examine your child and ask you to describe the seizure.
-In most cases, no additional treatment is necessary.
-The doctor may recommend the standard treatment for fevers, which is acetaminophen or ibuprofen.
-But if your child is under 1 year old, looks very ill, or has other symptoms such as diarrhea or vomiting, the doctor may recommend some testing.
+In most cases, no other treatment is needed.
+The doctor might order tests if your child is under 1 year old and had other symptoms, like vomiting or diarrhea.

-- the seizure lasts more than several minutes
+- has a febrile seizure that lasts longer than 5 minutes

-Febrile seizures can be scary to witness but remember that they’re fairly common, are not usually a symptom of serious illness, and in most cases don’t lead to other health problems.
-If you have any questions or concerns, talk with your doctor.
+Febrile seizures can be scary to see.
+But they’re fairly common and not usually a symptom of serious illness.
+If you have questions or concerns, talk with your doctor.